Multimodal Industrial Anomaly Detection by Crossmodal Feature Mapping: Method

 \subsection{Layers Pruning}

 The Feature Extractors employed in our solution~\cite{caron2021emerging, pang2022masked} are based on Transformer encoders composed of $m$ layers.
 The distinguishing factor between features at different layers lies in the varying degree of self-attention processing applied to the original input.
 As the input features descend the encoder layers, they exhibit an increased contextualization.
 We observed that learning mappings between features from shallower layers of the frozen extractors can yield remarkable gains in terms of memory requirements and inference speed with a limited impact on effectiveness.
-Thus, as shown in \cref{fig:pruning}, we prune the layers of both feature extractors at a specific layer $l$ to obtain variants which require less memory and run faster.
+Thus, as shown in \cref{fig:pruning}, we perform layer-pruning by choosing an intermediate layer $l$ in the 2D and 3D frozen feature extractors ($\mathcal{F}_{2D}, \mathcal{F}_{3D}$) and discarding those from $l + 1$ to the last.
+Consequently, crossmodal networks, $M^{l}_{2D \rightarrow 3D}$ and $M^{l}_{3D \rightarrow 2D}$, map features of layer $l$ of the 2D encoder into those of layer $l$ of the 3D encoder and vice versa.
+For instance, in Ours-T ($l=1$), we trim both encoders after the first layer, discarding those from second to last, and apply the crossmodal mappings on the features extracted by the first layers.
+In contrast, our reference model learns the crossmodal mapping networks between features from the last layer of both encoders.